emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 **More features**

-* E-MAILiT Share buttons are compact and can be placed in just a small space on your site
+* E-MAILiT Share Buttons are compact and can be placed in just a small space on your site
 * Use very light weight script which do not effect your site's loading speed
 * Beautiful and attractive design
 * Share anywhere and anytime on your mobile websites with E-MAILiT Mobile-ready auto-optimized share tool. <a href="http://www.e-mailit.com/features#mobile">Learn more</a>